The Science of Safety: PG & PEG in Vaping

 Executive Summary

-In 2017, William D. Troutt and Matthew D. DiDonato published 'Carbonyl Compounds Produced by Vaporizing Cannabis Oil Thinning Agents' in the Journal of Alternative and Complementary Medicine.
+In 2017, a study titled 'Carbonyl Compounds Produced by Vaporizing Cannabis Oil Thinning Agents' was published in the Journal of Alternative and Complementary Medicine.
 [1] The study claimed that when heated to 230°C, both PEG 400 and PG produced high levels of acetaldehyde and formaldehyde.

 1.2 The Dry Puff Phenomenon — Unrealistic Testing Temperatures